 Part of change and transformation, especially in education, is focusing on our best professional development.
 This is true of every level of educator, including administrators.
 Sometimes, however, busy teachers can overlook their own professional development.
 This can happen for any number of reasons: no time, lack of support, limited personal or district budgets, trend fatigue—you name it.
 Nevertheless, teachers should always try their best to find ways of improving their craft when they can.

 Fortunately, schools are getting it right and acknowledging the need for school improvement through professional development.
 The question now becomes what can administrators do to make professional development worthwhile and accessible for teachers. here are 4 key things you might consider:

-- Choice: Everyone needs freedom and choice to carve out their own destiny.
-That amounts to choice of time, the manner of presentation, and of the topic.
+Choice: Everyone needs freedom and choice to carve out their own destiny.
+That amounts to a choice of time, the manner of presentation, and of the topic.

 Professional Development Questions Administrators Should Ask

 Use these guiding questions when considering how to approach professional development.
 They will provide the framework to support a great plan.

 What is most important to you?
 Take some time and think about this one.
 It's far more important than we sometimes give it credit for.